inkVerb/VIP/501/Lesson-11.md

 *...in pagination, we add `$series_get` to the navigation links*

+##### Series Podcast Details

+To open the Series Details Editor, click on "Edit podcast details" for a series in the Series Editor

-*We also added some extra series options to:*
+*We also added some extra series details to:*

 - *ajax.editseriesdetails.php*